ricotandrio/clone-spotify/README.md

 ## Roadmap

-- ✅ Account Management: Register, login, logout with Firebase Auth.
+- ✅ Register, login, and logout.
-- ✅ Song Search: Find songs by name or artist.
+- ✅ Find songs by name or artist.
-- ✅ Profile Display: View favorite artists and top tracks.
+- ✅ Save playlists and follow artists.
-- ✅ Playlist & Artist Follow: Save playlists, follow artists.
+- ✅ View favorite playlists and followed artists from the sidebar.
-- ✅ Sidebar Display: Access favorite playlists and followed artists.
+- ✅ View favorite artists and top tracks from the profile page.
-- ✅ Song Playback
+- ✅ Top Tracks and Artists Based on Listening History
-  - ✅ Volume Control: Adjust volume.
+- ✅ Song Playback:
-  - ✅ Listening History: Track played songs for profile view.
+  - ✅ Volume Control
-  - ✅ Navigation: Next and previous buttons
+  - ✅ Next and previous buttons

 ## Usage